Read one or more ICES DATRAS exchange files, or all zipped exchange files in

 DATRAS zip archives are typically much larger than a few kilobytes, so very small files are often suspicious and may represent failed downloads or damaged archives.

 Reading a large number of DATRAS files into R can require substantial memory, especially when combining multiple surveys or many years.
-Setting prune = TRUE can reduce memory use by removing non-essential columns before merging files.
+The following options can substantially reduce peak memory use:

 Examples